-Beaches owns the 230 kV Sampson transmission switching station that interconnects to FPL at FPL's Orangedale Substation and JEA at JEA's Switzerland Substation.
+Beaches owns the 230 kV Sampson transmission switching station that interconnects to FPL at FPL's Orangedale Substation and to JEA at JEA's Switzerland Substation.
 Beaches has a second interconnection that ties to JEA's Neptune Beach Substation from its Penman Substation at 138 kV.

 Three auto-transformers at Sampson substation provide transformation from 230 kV to 138 kV.
-Beaches has five 138 kV substations and five distribution substations, which deliver energy at 12.47 kV and 26.4 kV to its distribution system.
+Beaches has five 138 kV distribution substations, which deliver energy at 26.4 kV to its distribution system.
 Beaches owns 47.9 miles of 138 kV transmission lines.